 Try These Natural Remedies for Bipolar Disorder

 Bipolar disorder is a complex mental illness that is often managed using medication, but not always.
-As part of a treatment plan, there are many alternative strategies that can be used to help manage the condition.
-I am on medication, but do a combination of many other things proven to lift mood and manage wellbeing.
+As part of a treatment plan, there are many natural remedies for bipolar that can be used.
+I am on medication, but do a combination of many other things proven to lift mood and manage well-being.

 The top three strategies for managing a mental illness are eating a balanced diet, exercising and getting adequate sleep.
 We can't function without eating or sleeping, and exercise increases endorphins and therefore our mood.
 We need to make sure we maximize all three.

 1. Eat for Health